Ristinoa/Django-tutorial/README.md

 Startup commands for this project:

+source .venv/bin/activate

-c (Activate virtual environment session)
+(Activate virtual environment session)

 Then, because for some reason the virtual environment doesn't recognize it was started in a folder's console: